FEAScript/FEAScript-platform/examples/solidHeatTransferScript/HeatConduction2DFin/README.md

 ## Heat Conduction in a Two-Dimensional Fin (Visual Editor)

 This example demonstrates solving a steady-state heat transfer problem in a 2D rectangular domain using the FEAScript-platform visual editor.
-The problem represents a typical cooling fin scenario, where heat conduction is modeled to understand temperature distribution under specific boundary conditions.
+The problem represents a typical cooling fin scenario, where heat conduction is modeled to determine temperature profiles under specific boundary conditions.

 ### Available Versions